RichardMidnight/sd/README.md

 .

-# USAGE
+# EXAMPLES

-List available sd devices and image files
+List available SD-devices and image-files

      sd list

-To copy your SD card to an image file called newimage.zip
+To copy your SD-card to an image-file called newimage.zip

      sd read sda newimage.zip

+To write an image-file to an SD-card in 'sda'

+    sd write newimage.zip sda